zer0Kerbal/PiratesoftheKeribbean/readme.md

 ### Preamble by [`GagaX`][auth-link]

+>This is a fun mod because it adds parts for creating pirate spaceships.
+>
 >So far, there are only dozen or so parts, enough to create simple spaceplanes and rockets.
 >
 >Pirates have unique high-tech (magic) propulsion system, so they never run out of fuel (always active fuel generator).